 Terms for Various Bokken Parts and their Variations

-It is very important for you to know which part we are talking about, while we explain the variety of shapes these wooden swords come in.
+You need to know which part we are talking about, while we explain the variety of shapes these wooden swords come in.
 For this reason, we think you should get familiarized with the Japanese terms for different parts of a bokken practice sword (standardized) which are as follows:

 - Kissaki (tip or point)